 - 1. WHP funds may be used to fund reasonable down payment and closing costs incurred in conjunction with the acquisition of eligible property by eligible homebuyers as defined in this Plan.
 (Note: The reasonableness of the down payment and closing costs is determined at the FHLB's discretion.) - 2.
-WHP grants may not exceed \$25,000 for honorably discharged veterans, reservists, United States National Guard, and active military homebuyers or surviving spouses or \$20,000 for all other homebuyers, based on documented need, as determined by the FHLB. - 3.
+WHP grants may not exceed 20,000 per homebuyers. - 3.
 Grant requests must be, at minimum, \$10,000. - 4.
 WHP funds may be used in conjunction with other local, state, and federal funding sources and with the FHLB's Community Investment Cash Advance programs.
 However, WHP funds may not be used with an existing or future award through the FHLB's competitive Affordable Housing Program or through any of the FHLB's voluntary housing programs. - 5.
 A portion of the funds awarded may be used to pay for the reasonable costs of counseling (not to exceed \$325) for homebuyers purchasing AHP-assisted housing if the cost is not covered by another funding source. - 6.
 WHP is not intended for any purchases requiring any significant repair or rehabilitation. - a) If more than \$500 from the buyer is to be escrowed for repairs, the property is not eligible for WHP funds without the advance written approval of the FHLB prior to closing.
 Note: If the Closing Disclosure reflects escrows for repairs, and the Member did not seek approval prior to closing their loan, the Request for Payment of Reserved Funding may not be funded regardless of the amount of escrow or any funds brought to closing by the homebuyer. - b) If any funds are escrowed for repairs, the funds must come either from the seller or from the buyer's own funds, in addition to the required \$500 homebuyer cash contribution. - c) If any funds are escrowed for repairs, WHP funds will not be disbursed until the Member certifies that: - (1) All repairs were required for mortgage approval as documented in the appraisal; - (2) All repairs have been completed; and - (3) All escrowed funds have either been disbursed or released. - d) All payments from escrow funds for repairs should be made only by the closing agent, and such payments should be made directly to the materials and/or services providers.
 Under no condition should escrowed funds be paid to the homebuyer. - e) If any unused escrowed funds are paid or otherwise released to the homebuyer, the WHP grant will be reduced by a like amount, unless such funds were originally provided by the borrower.
 In lieu of releasing unused funds to the homebuyer, the unused funds may be applied as a prepayment of the first mortgage principal.